tomfarmer/SA-opencti-dashboard-alerts/README.md

     - `backfill_ip_match_opencti`
     - `backfill_domains_answer_ip_match_opencti`

+  - Correlations and exclusions
+    - Basic correlations (configured via the Correlations UI) run every 5 minutes per IOC type, using the KV collection `opencti_tm_monitored_indexs_and_fields` to drive which indexes and fields are searched.
+    - These basic correlations now fully support multi‑string and multi‑regex exclusions per correlation via `exclude_text` and `exclude_regex`.
+    - The exclusion logic lives inside the `m_otm_*_correlation` macros, so when dedicated regex correlation saved searches are added, they can reuse the same pipeline by passing the same `exclude_text` / `exclude_regex` arguments along with their extracted IOC field.

 ### Public‑only IP matching (dropping private space)
 - IP candidate extraction (`m_extract_ip_candidates` in `default/macros.conf`) now:
   - Builds a unified `ip` field from common src/dest fields.